 2. Know the league rules

-Yeah yeah, this may sound like common sense but common sense is not so common anymore!
+Yeah yeah, this may sound like common sense, but common sense is not so common anymore!
 You have to know your league rules.
 Some of the league rules and things you need to look at are as follows:

-- PPR, half-point or Standard scoring
+- PPR, half-point, or Standard scoring

 - Weight of the scoring at each position

 - Roster positions.
 For example, is this a 2 Qb league?
-How many rb’s do I need and how many bench spots are there
+How many RBs do I need, and how many bench spots are there

-- Is this a 8, 10, 12 or 14 person league
+- Is this an 8, 10, 12, or 14-person league

-- When is the draft and how much time do I have in between picks?
+- When is the draft, and how much time do I have in between picks?

 - Snake draft or auction draft?

-3. Know the ADP’s (Average Draft Position)
+3. Know the ADPs (Average Draft Position)

-The secret to avoid getting sniped and getting the players you really want is knowing when players are coming off the board on average.
+The secret to avoiding getting sniped and getting the players you really want is knowing when players are coming off the board on average.
 The majority of players just follow ADP and draft based on that.
 If you do that you will lose.
-You need to think outside the box and draft players with upside before the ADP at times and get value in later positions.
+You need to think outside the box and draft players with an upside before the ADP at times and get value in later positions.